 \paragraph{Configurable Architecture} We consolidate various fact-checking systems into a three-step process, encapsulated by three classes: \verb|claim_processor|, \verb|retriever|, and \verb|verifier|~\citep{wang2024factuality-survey}.
 These classes are instantiated and sequentially connected to form a pipeline that addresses the following tasks: \emph{(i)} breaking down a document into individual claims, \emph{(ii)} gathering pertinent evidence for each claim, and \emph{(iii)} evaluating the veracity of each claim based on the evidence provided.
-This sequence of tasks is referred to as \verb|solvers| (see the pseudo code in \figref{fig:python_code}).
+This sequence of tasks is referred to as \verb|solvers|. (see the pseudo code in \appref{app:pseudocode})

 The implementation of a task solver can be flexible, just ensuring that the input and the output are aligned with the abstract class definitions.
 For example, evidence can be retrieved by calling SerpAPI or by searching Wikipedia using BM25, but we must return a list of relevant passages given an input claim.

 Moreover, task solvers in our pipeline are not hard-coded, but can be configured through a \textit{YAML} configuration file.
 Thus, users can combine task-solver implementations from different systems (e.g., using \factcheckgpt's claim processor, \rarr's retriever, and \factool's verifier) and start the verification from any step.
 For example, users can start from the step of retrieval when the input does not need decomposition.

 This functionality is achieved by a message-passing mechanism, where a \verb|success_flag| is used to indicate whether the current task solver successfully executes and returns the expected output.
 The success flag passes through the pipeline as the configured order of solvers, guaranteeing that the output of the preceding solver fits the input for the current solver, otherwise error warning will be issued.
 Practically, the input and the output parameter names for the task solvers are defined in the configuration file.
 To link different solvers into a pipeline, one only needs to ensure that the current solver output name matches the input name of the succeeding solver.
 A \verb|FactcheckerState| class ensures storage of all information in the verification.